TobiasGroeschner/udacity-data-science-project-2/Project-2/README.md

 The machine-learning model is saved as a .pkl-file.

-In the back-end, this .pkl file is the "brain" that classifies the input sentence in the web-app.
+In the web-app, this .pkl file is the "brain" that classifies the input sentence in the backend.

 ### Acknowledgements: